Financial Aid & Scholarships

 Keith Raab, Director

-Brian Hultgren, Associate Director
+Brian Hultgren, Senior Associate Director - Compliance

 Regan Kaplan, Associate Director

-Kirk Lind, Senior Associate Director-Systems and Innovation
+Kirk Lind, Senior Associate Director - Systems and Innovation

 Guy Boulanger, Analyst Programmer